openwdl/wdl/versions/development/SPEC.md

 ### Info and Debug Logging

 Log and debug statements allow a workflow author to signal to the engine to log a value at either *info* or *debug* level.
 The exact mechanism of displaying logged statements to the user is left to the engine and may well be different for different workflows (for example a command line invocation may well 'log' to the console, whereas a server might instead 'log' into the completion report it provides to the user on job completion.
+An engine may even decide not to expose any logs to the end-user at all, if that makes sense in its current execution mode.

 The value following the `log` or `info` can be any expression.
 It must evaluate to a `String` or `String?` value, or a value which can be coerced into `String` or `String?`